Introduction and definitions

 How can you contact us?

-If you have any questions about this Online Privacy Notice and Cookies Policy, please contact us via email at email@example.com or in writing at the address provided below:
+If you have any questions about this Online Privacy Notice and Cookies Policy, please contact us via email at email@example.com or in writing at the addresses provided below: